TaxValet | Sales Tax Blog | State laws, E-commerce, SaaS

 Why does Alabama require sales tax on vitamins and supplements?

 Vitamins and supplements would qualify as tangible personal property, which is taxable unless further ruling.
-Alabama has no exemptions for food and food ingredients.
+Alabama imposes a reduced sales tax rate of 3% on food and food ingredients effective September 1, 2023.
+The state sales and use tax rates will be further reduced to 2% on September 1, 2024 (Alabama Notice 07/25/2023).
 However, if the vitamins, minerals, and dietary supplements are used, sold, furnished, dispensed, or prescribed by a licensed physician in medicine, chiropractic, orthodontic, or podiatric care, these vitamins/minerals/dietary supplements would be exempt from sales tax.
 It is likely that the seller would need appropriate documentation to verify such exemption such as a prescription or verification that the purchaser is a licensed physician.

 Where can I go to learn more about the exemption Alabama has for vitamins and supplements?